 During the Reporting Period, the Company adhered to the "risk-based, process-oriented and data-driven" approach of precise audit in its internal audit, and organized policy tracking audits projects, audit projects of economic liabilities, special audit projects and comprehensive audit projects while ensuring the fulfillment of industry regulatory audit requirements.
-During the Reporting Period, the audit headquarters of the Company organized and completed a total of 242 audit projects, including 6 internal audit projects for annual self-evaluation of the internal control of the Company, annual assessment of the compliance effectiveness, assessment of the effectiveness of comprehensive risk management of the Company, and those for the securities investment fund custody business of the Company; 2 audit projects for economic liabilities of persons in charge of fixed income headquarters; 14 special audit projects for economic liabilities and special audit projects of subsidiaries; 8 audit projects for internal control and economic liabilities of branch offices; 106 audit projects for internal control and follow-up audit projects of securities branches, and 98 audit projects for economic liabilities of persons in charge of securities branches.
+During the Reporting Period, the audit headquarters of the Company organized and completed a total of 242 audit projects, including 6 internal audit projects for annual self-evaluation of the internal control of the Company, annual assessment of the compliance effectiveness, assessment of the effectiveness of comprehensive risk management of the Company, and those for the securities investment fund custody business of the Company; 2 audit projects for economic liabilities of persons in charge of fixed income headquarters; 14 special audit projects for implementation of the Company's strategic development and planning, equity financing business and others; 8 audit projects for economic liabilities and special audit projects of subsidiaries; 8 audit projects for internal control and economic liabilities of branch offices; 106 audit projects for internal control and follow-up audit projects of securities branches, and 98 audit projects for economic liabilities of persons in charge of securities branches.